dougp2/Multi_Timer_V2/README.md

  myTimer1.setEnable(bool) - Use this to start and/or stop a timer

- myTimer1.setReset(bool) - Set to true a timer is enabled to run.&nbsp; Set to false a timer is reset to a zero accumulated value and .isDone() will be false.&nbsp; The timer will be held at reset until setReset is set true.
+ myTimer1.setReset(bool) - Set to false a timer is enabled to run.&nbsp; Set to true a timer is reset to a zero accumulated value and .isDone() will be false.&nbsp; The timer will be held at reset until setReset is set false.

  myTimer1.setCtrl(bool) - A few types of timers use this as a special start signal.